EzioAman/Bootcamp/README.md

 # Sharda_Bootcamp
-Repo containing code for Electric Vehicle Data in Washington USA.
+This Repository contains reports and certificates for Data Analytics on Electric Vehicle Population in Washington USA, by Aman Sinha.